Rules of Evidence Table of Contents

 (1) Present Sense Impression

-A statement describing or explaining an event or condition made while the declarant was perceiving the event or condition, or immediately thereafter.
+A statement describing or explaining an event or condition, made while or immediately after the declarant perceived it.

 (2) Excited Utterance